jhmaindonald/dataThoughts/_book/index.md

 as individuals or in small groups with limited outside checks.

-In areas where the nature of the work requires cooperation between scientists with a wide range of skills, and where data is shared, those involved in the research provide a check on each other.
+In areas where the nature of the work requires cooperation between scientists with a wide range of skills, and where data and code are shared, those involved in the research provide a check on each other.
 Papers may be sent for comment to other researchers, or posted on the net for comment, prior to formal submission for publication.
-This allows informed and incisive criticism, with the refereeing process providing supplementary checks.
+This allows informed and incisive criticism, with the more formal refereeing process providing supplementary checks.

 Concerns about reproducibility, especially in wet laboratory biology and in psychology, have in the past decade attracted